Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Data-Driven Framework

 concluding the proof. \end{proof}

-We now offer the following theorem, as one of the main results of the work, which enables the design of a virtual control input $\varphi(x_r)$ that ensures GAS of the origin for the $x_r$-dynamics.
-Consequently, this facilitates the data-driven design of the sliding variable \eqref{eq:sliding_manifold} using perturbed data collected from a finite-time experiment.
+We now introduce the following theorem, which is one of the main results of this work.
+This theorem enables the design of $\varphi$ that renders the closed-loop $x_r$-dynamics ISS with respect to $d_r$.
+Consequently, this facilitates the data-driven design of the sliding variable~\eqref{eq:sliding_manifold} using {noise-corrupted} data collected {over} a finite-time experiment.